U.S. History Lesson Plans and Resources

 The War in Vietnam - A Story in Photographs

-A lesson plan using photos available online from the National Archives and Records Administration's Digital Classroom. \
+A lesson plan using photos available online from the National Archives and Records Administration's Digital Classroom.

-Kent State and the Vietnam War Protest Movement
+Kent State and Vietnam War Protest

 May 4th, 1970 - Kent State WebQuest

-A secondary-level webquest about this Vietnam-era tragedy.
+A secondary-level WebQuest about this Vietnam-era tragedy.

 1970s Lesson Plans